-Students who miss half the period will be counted absent.
-Students with more than four absences don't meet the minimum standards of the class and will be dropped.
+Students who miss 30 minutes of a class period will be counted absent.
+Students with more than four absences don't meet the minimum standards of the class and will be dropped, unless the student is quarantined, or all the absences are the result of school trips.
 Students who are borderline (59,69,79,89) at the end of the semester will be moved up a letter grade if they have 1 or 0 absences.
 The final is optional for students with an A average or 1 or 0 absences.
 Students who are 5 or more minutes late will be counted absent each time after the second time.
-The class will be working from the Workbook each day, so students who habitually don't bring their Workbook to class will be counted absent, starting with the third time.
+The class will be working from the Workbook each day, so students who habitually don't bring their Workbooks to class will be counted absent, starting with the third time.